- Trending Fonts of 2021

-If you’re looking to update your font book for the year ahead, consider this your ultimate guide to the most popular fonts right now and brand spanking new font trends for 2022.
-This has been a fantastic year for cool and quirky type, and as we look ahead to 2022 there’s plenty to get excited about in the world of type, from Arabian-style scripts to chunky retro display fonts.
+If you’re looking to update your font book, consider this your ultimate guide to the most popular fonts right now and brand new trending fonts for 2022.
+Last year was a fantastic year for cool and quirky type, and in 2022 there’s also plenty to get excited about in the world of type, from Arabian-style scripts to chunky retro display fonts.

-To compile our trend report, we analyze search data to identify current font trends and emerging type styles, bringing you the fonts that will define the voice of brands, websites, logos, and print media in the near future.
-Stay ahead of the curve with this report on font trends for 2021 and 2022, and discover your next favourite font to use in your design projects.
+To compile our report on the latest trending fonts, we analyzed search data to identify current typography trends and emerging type styles, bringing you the fonts that will define the voice of brands, websites, logos, and print media in the near future.
+Stay ahead of the curve with this report on font trends for 2022, and discover your next favourite font to use in your design projects.

-Font Trends 2021: What Fonts Are Trending Right Now?
+Font Trends 2021: What Were the Trending Fonts?